-Thre at/Policy TOE Security Objectives Addressing the Threat/Policy Rationale n data to be id), or may O.ACCESS_HISTORY The TOE will store information related to previous attempts to establish a session and make that information available to the user.
-O.ACCESS_HISTORY diminishes this threat because it ensures the TOE will be able to store and retrieve the information that will advise the user of the last successful configuratior led or delete TSF.
-O.AUDIT_GENERATION login attempt and performed actions without their knowledge.
-O.AUDIT_GENERATION cau 4, m hin 1 The TOE will provide the capability to detect and create records of security relevant events associated with users. diminishes this threat by providing the authorized administrator with the appropriate audit records supporting the detection of compromise of the TSF.
-MISE or pro O.TOE_ACCESS O.TOE_ACCESS T.TSF_COMPROMISE A malicious user o nappropriately acc compromise execu The TOE will provide mechanisms that control a user's logical access to the TOE. diminishes this threat since controlled user's logical access to the TOE will reduce the opportunities for an attacker's access to configuration data.
-O.DISCRETIONARY_ACCESS O.DISCRETIONARY_ACCESS access to user data fo according to the TOE The TSF must control access of subjects and/or users to named resources based on identity of the object, subject or user.
+Thre at/Policy TOE Security Objectives Addressing the Threat/Policy Rationale O.ACCESS_HISTORY O.ACCESS_HISTORY malicious user or process may cause configuration data to be appropriately accessed (viewed, modified or deleted), or may ompromise executable code within the TSF.
+The TOE will store information related to previous attempts to establish a session and make that information available to the user. diminishes this threat because it ensures the TOE will be able to store and retrieve the information that will advise the user of the last successful login attempt and performed actions without their knowledge. confiç fied o TSF.
+O.AUDIT_GENERATION O.AUDIT_GENERATION lser or process may cause co ly accessed (viewed, modifie executable code within the T The TOE will provide the capability to detect and create records of security relevant events associated with users. diminishes this threat by providing the authorized administrator with the appropriate audit records supporting the detection of compromise of the TSF.
+NISE r pro cess utabl O.TOE_ACCESS O.TOE_ACCESS T.TSF_COMPROMISE A malicious user or process may c inappropriately accessed (viewed, compromise executable code with The TOE will provide mechanisms that control a user's logical access to the TOE. diminishes this threat since controlled user's logical access to the TOE will reduce the opportunities for an attacker's access to configuration data.
+L O.DISCRETIONARY_ACCESS O.DISCRETIONARY_ACCESS access to user data fo ccording to the TOE The TSF must control access of subjects and/or users to named resources based on identity of the object, subject or user.
 The TSF must allow authorized users to specify for each access mode which users/subjects are allowed to access a specific named object in that access mode. diminishes this threat by requiring that data including TSF data stored with the TOE, have discretionary access control protection.
-ESS zed s O.MANAGE O.MANAGE T.UNAUTHORIZED_ACCESS ser may ga ch they are urity policy The TSF must provide all the functions and facilities necessary to support the authorized users that are responsible for the management of TOE security mechanisms, must allow restricting such management actions to dedicated users, and must ensure that only such authorized users are able to access management functionality. diminishes this threat by ensuring that the functions and facilities supporting that authorized users can be held accountable for their actions by authorized administrators are in place.
+SS ed a ed a O.MANAGE O.MANAGE T.UNAUTHORIZED_ACCESS A user may gain unauthorized access to user data for which they are not authorized according to the TOE security policy.
+The TSF must provide all the functions and facilities necessary to support the authorized users that are responsible for the management of TOE security mechanisms, must allow restricting such management actions to dedicated users, and must ensure that only such authorized users are able to access management functionality. diminishes this threat by ensuring that the functions and facilities supporting that authorized users can be held accountable for their actions by authorized administrators are in place.